On quantitative noise stability and influences for discrete and continuous models: Abstract

 \section{Abstract}

-\textit{In [K-K], Keller and Kindler proved a quantitative version of the famous Benjamini~--Kalai--Schramm Theorem on noise sensitivity of Boolean functions.
-The result was extended to the continuous Gaussian setting in [K-M-S2] by means of a Central Limit Theorem argument.
-In this work, we present a direct approach to these results, both in discrete and continuous settings.
+\textit{Keller and Kindler recently established a quantitative version of the famous Benjamini~--Kalai--Schramm Theorem on noise sensitivity of Boolean functions.
+The result was extended to the continuous Gaussian setting by Keller, Mossel and Sen by means of a Central Limit Theorem argument.
+In this work, we present an unified approach of these results, both in discrete and continuous settings.
 The proof relies on semigroup decompositions together with a suitable cut-off argument allowing for the efficient use of the classical hypercontractivity tool behind these results.
-It extends to further models of interest such as families of log-concave measures.} \\
+It extends to further models of interest such as families of log-concave measures and Cayley and Schreier graphs.
+In particular we obtain a quantitative version of the B-K-S Theorem for the slices of the Boolean cube.} \\